 This trip is for travellers who are choosing Bucharest as their base for a holiday to Romania or Transylvania.
 The theme of the trip is a mixture of culture, history, nature and culinary attractions.

 Our signature holiday to Transylvania is a 7-days trip, so you will have enough time to deeply explore Transylvania and Bucharest, at a leisurely pace.
 The trip has overnight stays in Sibiu, Sighisoara, and Brasov, so we don’t have to change too many hotels during our trip.
 Also, if you want to get a better taste of the Transylvanian countryside, we can arrange for you to stay in guesthouses located in some of Transylvania most picturesque villages.
 For more info about Transylvania, please have a look at our dedicated page.

 Level of physical activity: Moderate.
-Our guests need to be able to walk a maximum of 5 km per day or climb stairs.
+Our guests should be capable of walking a maximum of 5 km per day or climbing stairs.

 We will meet you at the airport, and after the transfer to your hotel, we will start exploring Bucharest.
 We will visit one of the landmarks of the Romanian capital, the Parliament Palace, the second-largest building in the world.

 Then we will have a walking tour in the historical district, where we will get to know one of the characteristics of the Romanian spirit: a unique blend of Western with Oriental civilisation.
 This can be seen easily in the architecture of the buildings in the old town, where we one can admire elegant 19th-century palaces, inspired by French architecture, but also small Byzantine-style churches or Neo Romanian style structures, like the Town Hall or the University of Architecture.
 And of course, we will not miss the most Instagramable place in Bucharest, Carusel Library.